History of the Ryukyu Islands: Battle of Okinawa: April 1 – June 22, 1945

 The Battle of Okinawa was one of the last major battles of World War II, claiming the lives of an estimated 120,000 combatants.
 The Ryukyus were the only inhabited part of Japan to experience a land battle during World War II.
 In addition to the Japanese military personnel who died in the Battle for Okinawa, well over one third of the civilian population, which numbered approximately 300,000 people, were killed.
-Many important documents, artifacts, and sites related to Ryukyuan history and culture were also destroyed, including the royal Shuri Castle.
+A number of important documents, artifacts, and sites related to Ryukyuan history and culture were also destroyed, including the royal Shuri Castle.
 Americans had expected the Okinawan people to welcome them as liberators but the Japanese had used propaganda to make the Okinawans fearful of Americans.
 As a result, some Okinawans joined militias and fought along Japanese.
 This was a major cause of the civilian casualties, as Americans could not distinguish between combatants and civilians.

 Due to fears concerning their fate during and after the invasion, the Okinawan people hid in caves and in family tombs.
-Several mass deaths occurred, such as in the "Cave of the Virgins", where many Okinawan school girls committed suicide by jumping off cliffs for fear of rape.
+Several mass deaths occurred, such as in the "Cave of the Virgins", where multiple Okinawan school girls committed suicide by jumping off cliffs for fear of rape.
 Similarly, whole families committed suicide or were killed by near relatives in order to avoid suffering what they believed would be a worse fate at the hands of American forces; for instance, on Zamami Island at Zamami Village, almost everyone living on the island committed suicide two days after Americans landed.
 The Americans had made plans to safeguard the Okinawans; their fears were not unfounded, as killing of civilians and destruction of civilian property did take place; for example, on Aguni Island, 90 residents were killed and 150 houses were destroyed.